GregUtas/robust-services-core/AGREEMENT.md

 # Contributor Agreement
-Before contributing to RSC, please assign your copyright to the project.
-The Free Software Foundation also does this with contributions to their projects (e.g. GNU), and they explain why [here](https://www.gnu.org/licenses/why-assign.en.html).
+Before contributing to RSC, please assign the copyright for your work to the project.
+The Free Software Foundation also does this with contributions to their projects (e.g.
+GNU), and they explain why [here](https://www.gnu.org/licenses/why-assign.en.html).

 ## Do you own the copyright?